Provisional Patent Application: Complete 2026 Guide

 Filing a patent can feel overwhelming.
-A provisional patent application gives inventors a faster, lower-cost way to start protecting an idea while the full application comes together.
+A provisional patent application gives inventors a faster, lower-cost way to start protecting an idea while the full application comes together, and for most inventors it’s the right first move.
 It is one of the most useful tools in an inventor’s or startup’s IP strategy.

 At Schell IP, we work with founders and inventors every day who ask whether a provisional makes sense for them.
 The answer depends on where they are in development, whether they are pitching investors, and how much time they need before committing to a full filing.
 This guide covers the process, the costs, and the strategy behind provisional patents in 2026.